 In the government-wide statement of net position, both the governmental and business-type activities columns: (a) are presented on a consolidated basis by column; and (b) are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
-The County's net position is reported in three parts: (1) investment in capital assets, (2) restricted, and (3) unrestricted.
+The County's net position is reported in three parts: (1) net investment in capital assets, (2) restricted net position, and (3) unrestricted net position.
 The County first utilizes restricted resources to finance qualifying activities.

 The statement of activities demonstrates the degree to which the direct expenses of each function of the County's governmental activities and the business-type activities are offset by program revenues.
 Direct expenses are those clearly identifiable with a specific function or activity.
 Program revenues include: (1) fees, fines, and charges paid by the recipients of goods, services, or privileges provided by a given function or activity; and (2) grants and contributions restricted to meeting the operational or capital requirements of a particular function or activity.
 Revenues not classified as program revenues, including all taxes, are presented as general revenues.
+The County does not allocate indirect expenses to functions within the financial statements.